 The contractions, the pushing, it’s the same, but it only takes a few minutes.

-The placenta is usually discarded with all other gross things that accumulated during birth.
+The placenta is usually discarded with all other gross things that accumulated while giving birth.

 There are multiple ways to measure a baby’s growth during pregnancy: tape measure, mother’s weight gain, and ultrasounds to name a few.

-Getting an estimate of the fetus’ development this way is important, especially because after the 20th-week ultrasound, you will likely not be getting another opportunity to check on your baby while inside.
+Getting an estimate of the fetus’ development this way is important because, after the 20th-week ultrasound, you will usually not be getting another opportunity to see the baby until childbirth.

 In an article on FoxNews.com, according to Jeanne Faulkner, a registered nurse,